-Our Manager will utilize Angelo, Gordon's well developed accounting, tax and internal control departments, comprising over 35 certified public accountants.
-Additionally, our Manager will have access to Angelo, Gordon's technology, client service, disaster recovery and operational infrastructure to support our operations.
+Our Manager utilizes Angelo, Gordon's well developed accounting, tax and internal control departments, comprising over 35 certified public accountants.
+Additionally, our Manager has access to Angelo, Gordon's technology, client service, disaster recovery and operational infrastructure to support our operations.
 We believe that Angelo, Gordon has a strong reputation for risk management and compliance.